 Africa-Specific Training Tips

 Include local terminology.
 “Momo” for mobile money.
-“Mpesa” or “MTN MoMo.”
-Product names customers actually use versus official names.
+“M-Pesa” or “MTN MoMo.”
+The product names customers actually use, not just the official ones.

 Train for code-switching.
 A customer might start in English and switch to Pidgin, Twi, or Sheng mid-conversation.
-The AI should maintain context when this happens.
+The AI should hold context through the switch.

-Account for informal communication styles.
-WhatsApp conversations across Africa tend to be more conversational than email.
-Train the chatbot to understand casual phrasing without losing accuracy.
+Account for informal styles.
+WhatsApp conversations across Africa run more casual than email.
+Train the chatbot to read casual phrasing without losing accuracy.

 Step 5: Set Up Human Escalation and Handoff

-Even the best AI chatbot isn’t a complete replacement for human agents.
-Kova IQ’s AI bot handles the majority of customer queries automatically, escalating only complex ones to humans.
-The conversations that do reach your team need a seamless handoff experience.
+Even the best AI chatbot isn’t a full replacement for human agents.
+The AI handles the routine conversations and escalates the complex ones.
+The conversations that reach your team need a seamless handoff.

 When to Escalate